A Culture of Levity at Work

 Adrian Gostick, co-author of The Levity Effect, notes that “levity in the workplace is not about being funny, but about having fun.”
 Most people appreciate and respect someone who is willing to loosen up and show a degree of humanity, Gostick says.
 Add humor to training sessions and people perk right up.

 At Norton Healthcare in Louisville, KY, the food service department had a very low satisfaction rating among patients.
 Within six months, the food service department had a 99% satisfaction rating among patients and staff.
 What happened?
 The head of food service encouraged his team, with no staffing changes, to think up new ways of doing their jobs, to talk with patients and thank them for feedback.
 The chef even conducted ‘hospital rounds’ wearing his chef’s hat!
 The staff started showing up to work on time and coming up with new menu ideas.
-The team was engaged; they were having fun.
+The team was engaged; because they were happy and having fun..

 One global business consulting firm that helps to make companies more valuable suggests that each of your locations might benefit from having a Company Band, a Company World Cup, and other activities like softball teams and summer retreats.
 The suggested theme is ways to have fun at work!